frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

 seo:
   title: 'Discover the benefits of adopting a risk-based approach '
   description: >-
-    Marketplaces can find themselves particularly at risk of financial crime.
-    What specifically can happen on a marketplace – and how to avoid it ?
+    Discover what is special about it, how you and your customers can benefit from it and how you can conduct a risk-based approach to CDD with Ondorse.
   extra:
     - name: 'og:type'
       value: article